influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/monitor-an-influxenterprise-cluster.md

 #### Step 2: Enable authentication

-For security purposes, enable authentication in InfluxDB's [configuration file](/influxdb/latest/administration/config/).
-The configuration file is located in `/etc/influxdb/influxdb.conf`.
+For security purposes, enable authentication in the InfluxDB [configuration file (influxdb.conf)](/influxdb/latest/administration/config/), which is located in `/etc/influxdb/influxdb.conf`.

-In the `[http]` section, uncomment the `auth-enabled` option and set it to `true`:
+In the `[http]` section of the configuration file, uncomment the `auth-enabled` option and set it to `true`:

 ```
 [http]